 Things haven’t changed now that I am a mum and the one thing that fills me with excitement more than going back to Paris is to to go to Paris with the kids.

-Paris is full of kids’ attractions, but the practicalities of the visit cannot be ignored.
+Paris is full of kids’ attractions and one of the best places to visit in France with kids, but the practicalities of the visit cannot be ignored.

 From picking the right accommodation to knowing how to get around and what attractions will pique the interest of the children, this is our family guide to visiting Paris with kids!